 There are mainly 4 major sanctioning bodies (WBA, WBC, IBF, and WBO) in boxing due to internal conflicts of interest in boxing associations regarding boxing rules and regulations.

-To be honest, Personally, I think this whole system is politically corrupted.
 All these bodies rarely agree to work together as they typically get to charge around 3 percent sanction fees and a great in-line of cash from re-match fees.

-Boxing is becoming an industry and everybody wants to earn money.
 As viewership gets highly attracted to the contest branded as the “World Title Championship”, more and more such fights are organized to get benefited from good sponsorship deals.

 Boxing Belts in Order of Prestige